Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 Step 1.10 To add more PWM controllers, repeat Step 1.9 using the appropriate data channel Id for each pin (PMW_01 to PMW_04).

-Step 1.11 Another data channel type that MT7681 Products support is UART.
+Step 1.11 Another data channel type that MT7681 Prototypes support is UART.
 To add a UART data channel, open the **Add Data Channel** popup as described in Step 1.5 and create a new Controller as described in step 1.6.
 Enter the Data Channel Id as "UART" and in the **Data Channel type** select **String** or **Hex** depending on your needs.
 Click **Save** to create the Data Channel.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-26.jpg)

-You’ve created all the controller Data Channel types that LinkIt Connect 7681 products support.
+You’ve created all the controller Data Channel types that LinkIt Connect 7681 prototypes support.
 Please continue to Step 2 to obtain your prototype Id and Key from MCS.

 ### Step 2.
 Connect your development board to Wi-Fi